ChugR/solar-lat/README.md

 ![Example day-view plot](images/twilight_day_69_lat-43.png "Twilight day-view from 42.6 degrees north")

+### Day view videos

+These videos select a few observer latitudes and render 365 day view pictures for each.
+Then the pictures are sourced to create videos.

+#### Day view video at the equator 0.0° latitide

+[Video](https://youtu.be/0aChZHzQb2w) showing every day-view for an observer on the equator.

+#### Day view video at 42° N latitide

+[Video](https://youtu.be/_wDuHEbbcrg) showing every day-view for an observer on 42° N latitide.

 ## Year view

 Year view shows a plot where the x-axis is time of day and the y-axis is the day of the year.
 The elevation of the sun is implied by the colors of the graph at each point.